SabiTheTorik/StaRCon/README.md

 # StaRCon
-This is a utility for brute force attacks on rcon minecraft server
+This is a program  for brute force attacks on rcon minecraft server